MDAnalysis/UserGuide/doc/source/contributing.rst

         THE NEXT TWO BLANK LINES ARE IMPORTANT.

         .. versionadded:: 0.16.0

 * Do not use "Example" or "Examples" as a normal section heading (e.g. in module level docs): *only* use it as a `NumPy doc Section <https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`__.
-It will not be rendered as a normal section and will mess up sectioning.
+It will not be rendered properly, and will mess up sectioning.

 * When writing multiple common names in one line, Sphinx sometimes tries to reference the first name.
 In that case, you have to split the names across multiple lines.
 See below for an example: